Dear readers, it’s time that we bring you another update on the unfortunate series of events that have been plaguing our school.

 Stay safe, students and Professors alike.

 Keep on top of your senses, stay alert.
 Report anything that seems unusual or out of place to a Prefect, the Head Boy, Head Girl, or a Professor.
-Brush up on your defense spells but remember do NOT engage if you are caught alone with the being.
+Brush up on your defence spells but remember do NOT engage if you are caught alone with the being.

 Use everything you can to escape and keep safe, but remember it is highly illegal to kill a vampire.